9fots/fruitsofthespirit/_posts/2014-06-14-walking-the-talk.markdown

 "I don't know!" he sobbed angrily.

 "I can tell you why and keep in mind that I've gone negative many, many times until I got tired of it.
 So remember this: being negative and destructive 'my life is over' is the easiest thing in the world to do.
-It's called `judgment` which I define as 'a negative prediction of the future based on the past that has nothing to do with this present moment'."
+It's called `judgment` which I define as `a negative prediction of the future based on the past that has nothing to do with this present moment`."

 "In order to go positive you have to let go of the negative, so let's both breathe in deeply and let go of the negative energy as we breathe out."